iskconvirar/iskcon_virar_website/README.md

-# ISKCON_VIRAR
+# ISKCON VIRAR EAST
-developing a dashboard to facilitate preaching in virar congregation
+Developing a dashboard to facilitate preaching in virar east congregation